pwdz/Jpotify/README.md

 # Jpotify
 GUI is written using Swing :|
-A simple music player similar to Spotify
+A simple music player similar to Spotify having avilities like pause and play and adding and removing songs and ...